 And don’t be tempted to keyword stuff!
 Use your keywords naturally, where they make sense!

-Writing your blog title
+2. Writing an SEO-friendly blog title

 Your blog title has three main jobs: